xeoncross/mid/README.md

 Next we write a http.HandlerFunc with _one extra field_: a reference to the `InputComment`:

 		handler := func(w http.ResponseWriter, r *http.Request, comment InputComment) error {
-			// access to fields like "comment.Email"
+			// we now have access to populated fields like "comment.Email" return nil
-			return nil
 		}